Principles (Shadang) Or Six Limbs of Indian Art

 According to this stanza, the six limbs or theories of the painting are as follows: –

-Form is one of the six limbs of art.
-It means different types of forms or shape.
+The form is one of the six limbs of art.
+It means different types of forms or shapes.
 It has the secrets and differences of the forms.
-For example- form of living and dead, of different angles & Different shapes like-round, oval with many colors, hard, soft, rough smooth, etc.
+For example- a form of living and dead, of different angles & Different shapes like round, oval with many colors, hard, soft, rough smooth, etc.

 In this theory of limbs, Proportion has described body composition according to the appropriate ratio of organs.
 Indian scholars have mentioned five types of forms.
 However, they have given their measurement as follows:

 - Baal (Boy): Five Taal, like – Gopal

 - Human: Ten Taal, such as Arjun, Pandava, Ram, Krishna

 - Horrible: Twelve Taal, like – Bhairav, Heyagri, twelve